How to Put an End to Sweaty Balls

 Keeping your private parts clean won’t necessarily stop them from sweating, but it will keep them dry and clean which greatly reduces your risk for developing swamp crotch or jock itch.

 Your sack deserves a skincare routine just like the rest of your body.
 Make sure you’re using a natural body wash with essential oils and a fresh scent.
-Once you’re out of the shower, dust your cajones with some Tropic Breeze DUDE Powder.
+Once you’re out of the shower, dust your cajones with some Menthol Chill DUDE Powder.

 It’s time your boys down below get the love they deserve.
 With the right products and proper care, you’ll have the freshest nuts in town.